 — RENÉE NICOLE GRAY

-Renée’s forte is making fashion from unexpected materials.
+Renée’s forte is making fashion from unexpected and recycled materials.
 She has been making costumes and wearable art pieces since childhood.
 At age 13 she once made a Rose costume replica from the “Titanic” movie from scratch to wear for Halloween.
 People were so impressed, she had a hard time getting candy because they kept wanting photos with her.
 Renée is entirely self taught.
 She became more advanced in fashion construction while working for nine years as a top Lady Gaga impersonator, which required her to make and rhinestone her own costumes and accessories.
-Renée’s favorite designers include Rei Kawakubo, Irene Sharaff, Coco Chanel, Edith Head, Bob Mackie, Rudi Gernreich, Christian Siriano, Leigh Bowery, & Alexander McQueen.
+Renée’s favorite designers include Guo Pei, Rei Kawakubo, Irene Sharaff, Coco Chanel, Edith Head, Youssef Rizkallah, Bob Mackie, Rudi Gernreich, Christian Siriano and Leigh Bowery.
 To contact Renée for styling, costume design or custom pieces email email@example.com